gizmore/gwf3/www/challenge/codegeex/11_00_programming_languages/11_31_Java/README.md

-# CGX#10: Java and Eclipse
+# CGX#9: Java Introduction

-In this video we setup a Java IDE and toolchain, and learn about the java type system.
+In this video we learn about Java and it's type system roughly.

-## ToC

- -
- - Interfaces and Classes (again)
- - What is Bytecode
- - Primitive Types
- - Strings
- - Primitive References